-H. MUNICIPAL PROPERTIES
+8.2.3 MUNICIPAL PROPERTIES

-- a) Municipal properties will be Valued, rated and exempted and - b) Municipal properties that are leased or rented out will be categorized by the actual use and rated in accordance with the provisions of the MPRA.
+- a) Municipal properties will be Valued, rated and exempted in accordance with sec 7(2) of MPRA. - b) Municipal properties that are leased or rented out will be categorized by the actual use and rated in accordance with the provisions of the MPRA.

-I. CHILD HEADED HOUSEHOLDS
+8.2.4 CHILD HEADED HOUSEHOLDS